Contents

 Excessive Light.

-With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
-If you rarely clean your windows, you’ll need to clean the skylight more often.
-Plus, installing the roof is the only way to clean up the outside of a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
+If you rarely tidy your windows, you’ll need to clean up the skylight more often.
+Plus, installing the roof is the only way to clean the outside of a skylight.

 Skylight Cost Elements.

-Many standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the cost.
-If your roof opening doesn’t fit among the listed below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement option on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the cost.
+If your roof opening doesn’t fit one of the below sizes, anticipate to pay at least 25% more for the system than the next-closest standard option on this list.

 Size (Width by Height) Price.